naddison36/digital-dollar-ethereum/UseCases.md

 * emit an account balance update event.

 ## Token holder transfers fiat-backed tokens from their blockchain account to another blockchain account
-* Return a error if the:
+* Return an error if the:
     * transfer amount is negative.
     * token holder does not have a blockchain account setup by their financial institution.
     * amount to be transferred is greater than the fiat-backed tokens available in the blockchain account.